 Derek McFaul, DO and Rebecca Spain, MD, MSPH

-Still unknown is how effective aHSCT is at treating MS compared to some of the most effective MS therapies like natalizumab (Tysabri), ocrelizumab (Ocrevus), and alemtuzumab (Lemtrada).
-The BEAT-MS study, currently ongoing at multiple sites across the United States, will help answer this question as well as further study the safety of aHSCT in people with aggressive MS who are not responding optimally to available MS medications.
-At this time, the VA MS Centers of Excellence strongly urge Veterans with MS to avoid getting aHSCT from for-profit and unaccredited stem cell centers.
-Instead, we encourage those interested in considering this treatment to discuss it further with their physician, including joining clinical trials, while we wait for further evidence for how and when to best utilize aHSCT to treat MS.
+Still being investigated is how and when to use aHSCT to treat MS and the safety of aHSCT compared to other MS therapies.
+The BEAT-MS study, currently ongoing at multiple sites across the United States, will help answer this question in people with aggressive MS who are not responding optimally to available MS medications.
+Currently, aHSCT remains experimental for MS and the VA does not offer stem cell therapy for people with MS. The VA MS Centers of Excellence strongly urge Veterans with MS to avoid getting aHSCT from for-profit and unaccredited stem cell centers.
+We encourage those interested in considering aHSCT to discuss it further with their physician and consult the resources below.

 Additional Information